eProsima/Fast-DDS-monitor/docs/rst/user_manual/chart_panel.rst

 i.e. each data point of the *DataKind* ``DATA_COUNT`` has a time and an integer value, and it is stored in a *DataWriter*.
-This data point value refers to the number of *Data* this *DataWriter* sent since the last time this data was reported to the time this data has.
+This data point value refers to the number of ``Data packages`` this *DataWriter* sent since the last time this data was reported to the time this data has.

-Hence, the representation of all the *DataKinds* will be similar. \
+Hence, the representation of all the *DataKinds* will be similar. |br|
-The Y axis is the time value of the data. \
+The X axis is the time value of the data. |br|
-The X axis is the value that is store in the data.
+The Y axis is the value that is store in the data.
-This could be integers, doubles or times, but for the same *DataKind* will be always the same value type.
+This could be integers, doubles or times, but for the same *DataKind* will always be the same value type.

-For a complete description of each *DataKind*, please refer to.

 .. todo::

+    For a complete description of each *DataKind*, please refer to ...
     Add link to backend documentation once there is a first version.

 .. _create_serie: